-How many social Networks do you belong to?
-How many of them are benefitting you?
+How many social networks do you belong to?
+How many of them are benefiting you?
 How much time do you spend on each one?

 Social media, is perhaps the most visible example of cloud computing.
 Facebook is not just a website, it’s a networking application that exists on the internet, and to which the entire world has access.
 Facebook is fun.
 Facebook can help people stay connected.
 It can be used for business as well as pleasure.
 Increasingly, companies advertise their Facebook Page rather than their website, and people converse not through email, but through Facebook messaging.

 If that doesn’t worry you, it should.
 Websites are owned by the company or person behind them.
 Email addresses, at least those on one’s own domain name, are portable, and likewise in control of the person or company that owns them.
 Both run on web servers located around the world, and owned by thousands and thousands of different companies.
 It’s decentralized, and no one company controls them.